openframeworks/ofBook/project_joel/chapter.md

 OF/openFrameworks-develop/apps/HAndLGreenpeace/010WithSpikyBlobsFlockAndSelfSlitScan

-made that

-starting with 1.
+Made that. starting with 1.
 SELFSLITSCAN - super easy:

 if(timeline.getVideoPlayer("video")->isFrameNew()){
     slitScan.setDelayMap(timeline.getVideoPlayer("video")->getPixelsRef());
     slitScan.addImage(timeline.getVideoPlayer("video")->getPixelsRef());

-next on to spikey mode!

-was going to use:
+Next on to spikey mode!
+Was going to use:

 ofxContourUtil-master

-from julapy, but it's all in
+From julapy, but it's all in:

 void ofPolyline::simplify(float tol){

-in core, so lets have a go with that...
+In core, so lets have a go with that...also have:

-also have:

 ofPolyline ofPolyline::getSmoothed(int smoothingSize, float smoothingShape)

-this is the logic from divide by zero:
+This is the logic from Divide by Zero:

-{

-			//countour simplification/manipulation
+// contour simplification/manipulation

 int numberOfBlobs = videoContourFinder.blobs.size();

 if(numberOfBlobs > 0){
-				//if we have at least one blob
+		//if we have at least one blob curve.resize(numberOfBlobs);

-			curve.resize(numberOfBlobs);
 	curveSmooth.resize(numberOfBlobs);
 	curveSimplify.resize(numberOfBlobs);
 	curveCvSimplify.resize(numberOfBlobs);
 	float mx = gui.getValueF("AURA_SIMPLIFICATION");
 	float scale1	= mx;
 	float scale2	= mx * 140;
 	float scale3	= mx * 0.1;
 	bool noneSmooth = gui.getValueB("AURA_IS_SMOOTH");
 	bool simplifyCV = gui.getValueB("AURA_IS_CV");
 	float auraScale = gui.getValueF("AURA_SCALE");
 	bool scaleFromStage = gui.getValueB("AURA_SCALE_FROM_STAGE");

 	for(int i = 0; i< numberOfBlobs; i++){
 		curve[i] = videoContourFinder.blobs[i];
 		ofPoint centreOfStage = ofPoint(camWidth/2.f, camHeight);

 		if(scaleFromStage){
 			curve[i].scaleBlob(centreOfStage, auraScale); //scale from the base of stage }else {
 			curve[i].scaleBlob(curve[i].centroid, auraScale); //else do it from the centroid }

 		if(noneSmooth){ //smooth it
 			cu.smooth( curve[i].pts, curveSmooth[i].pts, scale1 );
 		}else{
 				//do nothing.
 		}

 		if(simplifyCV){
 				//cv simplify it
 			simplifyDP_openCV( curve[i].pts, curveCvSimplify[i].pts, scale3 );
 		}else{
 				//just simplify it
 			cu.simplify( curve[i].pts, curveSimplify[i].pts, scale2 );
 		}
 	}
 }

-so lets have a look at the demo here:
+So lets have a look at the demo here:

 /Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/OF/openFrameworks-develop/examples/graphics/polylineBlobsExample

-very useful demo....

-used all the code from demo and ofPolyline in general

-looks nice, ended up doing a simplify down to 10 points....

-lets move onto changing the background for the kaleidescope...

-did it with the vertical mirror as the background, pretty..
+Very useful demo....used all the code from demo and ofPolyline in general.
+Looks nice, ended up doing a simplify down to 10 points....
+Let's move onto changing the background for the kaleidoscope...did it with the vertical mirror as the background, pretty..
+Downloaded:

-downloaded:

 https://github.com/jefftimesten/CodeForArt
 https://github.com/jefftimesten/CodeForArt/tree/master/Chapter004-physics/012-flock/src

-is what i used for whiteheat anyhow...

-jefftimesten = jeff crouse

-lets use it again...

-flock it, too slow too lame no fun... lets do it with particles instead...
+Is what i used for Whiteheat anyhow... jefftimesten = jeff crouse.
+Lets use it again...flock it, too slow too lame no fun... lets do it with particles instead...Looks ok.
+Going to crack on with the movie....changed name to:

-looks ok

-going to crack on with the movie....

-changed name to

-/Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/OF/openFrameworks-develop/apps/HAndLGreenpeace/010WithSpikyBlobsParticlesAndSelfSlitScan
+OF/openFrameworks-develop/apps/HAndLGreenpeace/010WithSpikyBlobsParticlesAndSelfSlitScan

-doing the audio now and new film
+Doing the audio now and new film in:

-in:

-/Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/2013_06_24_newFilmAndAudio
+2013_06_24_newFilmAndAudio

-copied in and took over to petes computer so he could have a play....
+Copied in and took over to Pete's computer so he could have a play....he is sequencing...

-he is sequencing...

-25th May 2013
+#### 25th June 2013

-shower! was lovely.
+Shower! was lovely.
 Long drop too.

-todo today:
+TODO today:

-lets do white fur first...
+lets do white fur first...looks great...copying over to pete...

-looks great...

-copying over to pete...

 DONE 1) kaledscope is always, (2n)+1 : 3,5,7,9,11,13,15,17,19 19 as the limit... which is up to 9
-DONE 2) add WHITE FUR to:

-VERTICALMIRROR, HORIZONTALMIRROR, KALEIDOSCOPE, MIRRORKALEIDOSCOPE, SLITSCANBASIC
+DONE 2) add WHITE FUR to: VERTICALMIRROR, HORIZONTALMIRROR, KALEIDOSCOPE, MIRRORKALEIDOSCOPE, SLITSCANBASIC

 copied in the new slitscans:

-00_ALLBLACK.png
+* 00_ALLBLACK.png
-01_ALLWHITE.png
+* 01_ALLWHITE.png
-01_random_grid.png
+* 01_random_grid.png
-down_to_up.png
+* down_to_up.png
-left_to_right.png
+* left_to_right.png
-right_to_left.png
+* right_to_left.png
-soft_noise.png
+* soft_noise.png
-Triangle_001.png
+* Triangle_001.png
-Triangle_002.png
+* Triangle_002.png
-Triangle_003.png
+* Triangle_003.png
-Triangle_004.png
+* Triangle_004.png
-Triangle_005.png
+* Triangle_005.png
-up_to_down.png
+* up_to_down.png

 look amazing!

-1) first, kaleidoscope - want always even!

-timeline.addCurves("star", ofRange(2, 12));

-so just double it...
+First, kaleidoscope - want always even! timeline.addCurves("star", ofRange(2, 12)); - so just double it...
-2) adding white fur.....

-to

-VERTICALMIRROR, HORIZONTALMIRROR, KALEIDOSCOPE, MIRRORKALEIDOSCOPE, SLITSCANBASIC
+Second, adding white fur.....to VERTICALMIRROR, HORIZONTALMIRROR, KALEIDOSCOPE, MIRRORKALEIDOSCOPE, SLITSCANBASIC

-done

-26th June 2013
+#### 26th June 2013

-just changed the fur to not have any alpha (white fur that is)

-also added non timeline gui to everything...
+Just changed the fur to not have any alpha (white fur that is) also added non-ofxTimeline GUI to everything...

 ### Explanation and Discussion of Development in Detail